-ESSER Allo cations to LEAs
+ESSER Allocations to LEAs in Pennsylvania

-Across all three federal laws (CARES, percent of their grant awards to make funds that each LEA received under Ti e subgrants to LEAs in prop portion to the amount of
+Across all three federal laws (CARES, CRRSA, and ARP), SEAs must use at least 90 percent of their grant awards to make subgrants to LEAs in proportion to the amount of funds that each LEA received under Title I, Part A in the most recent fiscal year.

-minimum LEA o distribution, in thousands
+minimum PDE distribution to LEAs

-ESSER Fund \$11,906,338
+ESSER I Fund \$471,426,478

-ESSER II Fund 48,879,904
+ESSER II Fund 2,002,467,627

-ARP ESSER Fund 109,777,320
+ARP ESSER Fund 4,497,257,836

-Total, ESSER \$170,563,562
+Total, ESSER \$6,971,151,941

-per student \$3,335
+per student \$4,037

-Nationally, more than \$170 billion in federal emergency aid is allocated by formula to LEAs in support of public elementary and secondary education, or \$3,335 per student.
+Almost \$7 billion in federal emer Pennsylvania in support of public about \$4,040 per student.

-LEA Eligibility under ESSER Under the CARES Act, if an LEA did for school year 2019-2020, or unde not receive an FY 2020 Title I, Part is not eligible to receive a formula s eligible for a formula subgrant unde Reserve as determined by the SEA. er the CRRSA Act and the A A subgrant for school yea ubgrant under ESSER.
-Inste ARP Act, if an LEA did r 2020-2021, the LEA ead, an LEA that is not
+LEA Eligibility under ESSER Under the CARES Act, if an LEA did not receive an FY 2019 Title I, Part A subgrant for school year 2019-2020, or under the CRRSA Act and the ARP Act, if an LEA did not receive an FY 2020 Title I, Part A subgrant for school year 2020-2021, the LEA is not eligible to receive a formula subgrant under ESSER.
+Instead, an LEA that is not eligible for a formula subgrant under ESSER may receive ESSER funds from an SEA's Reserve as determined by PDE.

-ESSER Funds are Not Title I Funds Although an LEA receives ESSER form formula funds are not Title I, Part A requirements.
-As such, LEAs may dist school's Title I status.
-All three laws of of ESSER formula funds.
-The ESSER F must be awarded and tracked sept funds and are not subject ribute ESSER funds to scho authorize a broad array a Fund is a separate Federa to Title I, Part A pols regardless of a of potential uses by LEAs al program.
+ESSER Funds are Not Title I Funds Although an LEA receives ESSER for formula funds are not Title I, Part A requirements.
+As such, LEAs may dis school's Title I status.
+All three laws of ESSER formula funds.
+The ESSER must be awarded and tracked sep funds and are not subject tribute ESSER funds to se authorize a broad array Fund is a separate Fede ect to Title I, Part A chools regardless of a y of potential uses by LEAs eral program.
 ESSER funds